Overwhelmed with Joy

 Do you know what it is you’re longing for?

-And if you get there, or if you glimpse it, will you let yourself be overwhelmed with joy?
+And when you get glimpse of it, will you let yourself be overwhelmed with joy?

 My colleague, the one with a great longing to be overwhelmed with joy but who hadn’t yet experienced it in the birth of a child the way some of us had, she took some time to think, and then she had an insight.